milagorecki/monoculture-multiplicity-paper/README.md

     1. download the fork
     2. in the folktexts folder,
         - install the package using `pip install -e . `
-        - create model dataset and results folder `mkdir data models`
+        - create model dataset and results folder `mkdir data models results`
         - download models and tokenizers using e.g. ```download_models --model 'google/gemma-2b' --save-dir models```
-    3. manually re-install `xport` and `pandas`.
-Note: This will lead to a pip dependency warning for xport.
+    3. manually re-install `xport` and `pandas`. *Note*: This will lead to a pip dependency warning for xport.
 But both packages work fine together, so ignore or adjust requirements in xport.

-    ```
-    pip install xport==3.6.1
+        `pip install xport==3.6.1`

-    pip install pandas==pip install pandas==2.2.3
+         `pip install pandas==pip install pandas==2.2.3`
-    ```

         If this step is missed, there will be some error when trying to load the BRFSS dataset.
 - Datasets will be downloaded when running the respective benchmarks and stored for future runs.

 ## Getting Model Predictions